yash18011999/inventory-management-system/README.md

    pip install -r requirements.txt
    \`\`\`

-# Edit .env with your database credentials
+4. Edit .env with your credentials

 \`\`\`